a close-up of orange and purple cells

 In 2022, an mpox outbreak occurred in several countries where the virus is not typically found.
 The infections were mostly mild and primarily affected individuals who had close physical contact with others who were infected.

-The current outbreak, which started in the Democratic Republic of the Congo (DRC), involves a more virulent strain (clade I) than the one seen in 2022.
-It’s a novel clade I strain that has been designated ‘Ib’, which we’ll explain below.
+The current outbreak started in the Democratic Republic of Congo (DRC) and involves a more virulent strain (clade I) than the one seen in 2022.
+There is a novel clade I strain that has been designated ‘I b’, which we’ll explain below.

 Throughout 2023, reported clade I cases increased significantly in Central Africa, and the number of cases reported so far this year has already outstripped last year’s total.
-There have been more than 15,600 cases and 537 deaths in the DRC alone.
-This is likely a significant underestimate of the true numbers due to underascertainment and underreporting.

-Reported Cases, DRC 2024
+Reported Cases DRC 2024

-Confirmed Deaths, DRC 2024
+Reported Deaths DRC 2024

 The current outbreak is more widespread than any previous DRC outbreak, and clade I monkeypox virus has spread to some neighbouring countries where mpox is not considered endemic, including Burundi, Central African Republic, Republic of the Congo, Rwanda, and Uganda.
 This led to the World Health Organization (WHO) declaring this outbreak a Public Health Emergency of International Concern (PHEIC) on August 14th 2024.

-Given the prevalence of mpox clade I cases in certain regions of Africa it is unsurprising that cases have arrived elsewhere.
+Given the prevalence of mpox clade I cases in certain regions of Africa it is entirely unsurprising that cases have arrived elsewhere.
 It is very likely that more cases will be identified outside Africa over the coming months.

 Advice to Productions